gridgain/php-thin-client/README.md

 ### Examples Setup and Running ###

-1. Run Apache GridGain server - locally or remotely - if not run yet.
+1. Run GridGain server - locally or remotely - if not run yet.

 2. If needed, modify `ENDPOINT` constant in an example source file - GridGain node endpoint.
 The default value is `127.0.0.1:10800`.